Gem Profile- Quartz with Inclusions Part 1

 Dale Armstrong's Gem Profile- Quartz with Inclusions Part 1 - , General Education, , Rutilated quartz ring

-Other inclusions that may resemble titanium dioxide rutiles include epidote and actinolite.
-Although epidote is found in colors ranging from shades of almost black through brown and gray, it is best known for having long, thin crystal blades of bright through dark green.
-Similar to rutiles, epidote crystals may also form in fan shapes, or individually; thus the marketing label of "Grass Quartz" describes epidote crystal included quartz.
-Or does it?
+Other inclusions that can resemble titanium dioxide rutiles include epidote and actinolite.
+While epidote occurs in colors ranging from nearly black to brown and gray, it is best known for long, thin crystal blades in bright to dark green.

 Dale Armstrong's Gem Profile- Quartz with Inclusions Part 1 - , General Education, , Grass Quartz cabochon